Lothiraldan/saltpad/README.rst

 Launch SaltPad
 --------------

-Now start SaltPad with this command:
+Now start SaltPad with this command, note that you should be in the saltpad directory:

 .. code:: bash

     saltpad/ $> python app.py
      * Running on http://127.0.0.1:5000/
      * Restarting with reloader

+You can also serve the wsgi app with the wsgi server of your choice.
+The wsgi path is "saltpad.saltpad".

 Now go on http://127.0.0.1:5000 in your browser, login using SaltStack external auth and enjoy!